d023975/OAuth/README.md

 * resource server (cloud application resp. micro service) - hosts protected resources (REST endpoints) - capable of accepting and responding to protected resource requests using access tokens - The API you want to access
 * client (e.g. approuter see above) - application making protected resource requests on behalf of the resource owner and with its authorization
 * authorization server (User Account and Authentication (UAA) service)
   * o	issues access tokens for the client to obtain the authorizations of the resource owner after he was successfully authenticated by e.g. a SAML 2.0 compliant identity provider
+## Grants
+* Authorisation Code Grant
+  * sign into an app using e.g. your Google account